Aliases for VCP Gene

 GeneCards Summary for VCP Gene

 VCP (Valosin Containing Protein) is a Protein Coding gene.
-Diseases associated with VCP include Inclusion Body Myopathy With Early-Onset Paget Disease And Frontotemporal Dementia 1 and Amyotrophic Lateral Sclerosis 14, With Or Without Frontotemporal Dementia.
-Among its related pathways are DNA Damage and Ovarian tumor domain proteases.
-GO annotations related to this gene include poly(A) RNA binding and receptor binding.
+Diseases associated with VCP include Amyotrophic Lateral Sclerosis 14 With Or Without Frontotemporal Dementia and Inclusion Body Myopathy With Early-Onset Paget Disease With Or Without Frontotemporal Dementia 1.
+Among its related pathways are Metabolism of proteins and Transport to the Golgi and subsequent modification.
+Gene Ontology (GO) annotations related to this gene include receptor binding.

 UniProtKB/Swiss-Prot for VCP Gene